South Kilkenny: First Dáil

 The Second Dáil first met on 16 August 1921, thereby dissolving the First Dáil.

 Sinn Féin had decided to use the polls for the Northern Ireland House of Commons and the House of Commons of Southern Ireland as an election for the Irish Republic's Second Dáil.
 No actual voting was necessary in Southern Ireland as all the seats were filled by unopposed returns.
 Except for Dublin University all other constituencies elected Sinn Féin TDs.
-As with the First Dáil, the other Deputies could have joined the Dáil if they chose.
+As with the First Dáil, the other deputies could have joined the Dáil if they chose.

-From the Third Dáil onwards the Dáil represented only the twenty-six counties which formed the Irish Free State.
+From the 3rd Dáil onwards the Dáil represented only the twenty-six counties which formed the Irish Free State.

 In the 2nd and 3rd Dála Kilkenny South formed part of the Carlow–Kilkenny constituency.

 Politics

 Sinn Féin defeated the Irish Parliamentary Party by better than 4 to 1 in the 1918 election.
-James O'Mara (1873 – 21 November 1948) had been Nationalist MP for the constituency 1900–1907.
+James O'Mara had been Nationalist MP for the constituency from 1900 to 1907.
 He had resigned the seat when he joined Sinn Féin.